Jinboker/practice/README.md

-### The code is being refactored
+### Refactoring

-The original version of the code is in folder oldGame;
+The original version of this game is in
+ folder: oldGame;

 [TO PLAY](http://jinboker.github.io/BattleCity/battle-city/);